OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

   - Copy admin translations folder views/admin as views/admin_twig.

-  - Use OXID's `Smarty to Twig Converter <https://github.com/OXID-eSales/smarty-to-twig-converter>`__ to convert the module's templates from smarty to twig.
+  - Use OXID's `Smarty to Twig Converter <https://github.com/OXID-eSales/smarty-to-twig-converter>`__ to convert all the module's templates from smarty to twig.

   - After conversion, you will have the converted twig templates beside the smarty ones.
     For module own templates, you need to register them in the module's metadata.php for now.
 Keep in mind that this is only